Things to Know About Insuring Smart Fortwo Vehicles

 One of the important evidential information sources for insurers is claims data collected by the Insurance Bureau of Canada.
 The organization takes claims data from insurers across the country, collates it into a master database, then compares individual models against national average performance in a variety of insurance categories.

 Surprisingly, the Smart Fortwo models not only hold their own but, excel in statistical performance.
 The most modest stats come via accident benefits claims.
 The IBC looks at the average frequency of claims for personal injury.
 A car with fewer claims protects its occupants better.
 Both models of the Smart Fortwo making the IBC list come up with average ratings for accident benefits.
-Driver and passenger don’t suffer for the models’ lack of mass.
+Driver and passenger don’t suffer from the models’ lack of mass.

 Collision and Comprehensive Coverage

-Considering collision claims, some may think that the potential damage to a Smart Fortwo in any accident with a larger vehicle could be substantial.
+Considering collision claims, some may think that the potential damage to a Smart Fortwo in an accident with a larger vehicle could be substantial.
 However, only the 2011 Fortwo Coupe placed in the average range, with collision costs at 99 percent of the national average of all vehicles.
 Every other model year for the Coupe as well as for the Cabriolet place under the national average and in some cases, well under.
 The 2005 and 2006 versions of the Coupe cost a mere 41 percent of average in collision insurance claims.
 Smart cars fare equally well in comprehensive claims.
 The 2011 Coupe came in at 24 percent of the national average.
 Thus, if the average comprehensive claim was $10,000 the 2011 Smart Fortwo Coupe cost but $2,400.
 This performance earns the brand low-cost insurance coverage overall.

 Smart Fortwo Model Factors that Increase Auto Insurance Costs

 With accident claims statistics so firmly on its side, Smart’s vehicles don’t show much in the way of negative insurance cost factors.
 Other car model factors that increase premiums don’t apply to Smart vehicles either.
 While there are turbo-charged models available, the rear-mounted 3-cylinder design is no one’s idea of a high-performance sports car.
-Nor is the make a common choice for car modifiers, so those two insurance increasing factors don’t come into play.
+Nor is the make a common choice for car modifiers, so those two insurance-increasing factors don’t come into play.

 How a Smart Fortwo model is driven potentially impacts insurance pricing.
-The Smart design is that of a fuel efficient, short trip urban vehicle.
+The Smart design is that of a fuel-efficient, short trip urban vehicle.
 It’s not likely a vehicle that appeals to rural motorists.
 The additional miles and higher speeds of country roads may cause a second look at policy costs by underwriters for some insurers.

 Commercial use of any vehicle also drives up insurance costs.
 The Smart Fortwo could be an ideal vehicle for a city-based realtor or financial advisor, being easy to park and light on gas.
-However, business use of a personal vehicle requires special extensions of car insurance coverage.
+However, the business use of a personal vehicle requires special extensions of car insurance coverage.
 A basic personal policy won’t cover a driver using their car for work-related travel.
 Light and moderate use may be insurable through endorsements on a personal policy.
 Vehicles heavily used for commercial purposes require dedicated commercial insurance.

 Known Issues with Smart Fortwo Vehicles